 Subscribe to FWCP news and we’ll let you know when the final Watershed Action Plan is available.

 We want our Watershed Action Plans to reflect local conservation priorities and potential projects.
 Our draft Watershed Action Plans include many good ideas we heard during our discussions and our community workshops.

 We fund projects that align with our mission, which is to conserve and enhance fish and wildlife impacted by construction of BC Hydro dams in watersheds where BC Hydro operates.
 This means that some conservation and enhancement ideas we heard were beyond our scope, and may not be included in our draft Watershed Action Plans.
 Please see fwcp.ca/apply-for-funding for funding-related FAQs.

 Our Coastal Region

 Our Coastal Region includes 14 watersheds on Vancouver Island, in the Lower Mainland, and select Coastal and Interior watersheds impacted by BC Hydro dams.
 Our work to conserve and enhance fish and wildlife impacted by BC Hydro dams in our Coastal Region is a voluntary initiative.
-In 2016-17 we invested approximately $1.9 million spread across 41 fish and wildlife projects.
 Learn more.
 Subscribe.